-Nearest Town: Indicate the nearest community, as the neotropical migrant flies, shown on and listed in the index of a state-level road map, such as the Rand McNally road atlas.
+Nearest Town: Indicate the nearest reasonably sized community, as the neotropical migrant flies, on state-level road map or web application such as Google Earth.

 County: This equates to parishes in LA, boroughs in AK, etc. Western provinces have no counterpart.